Principles of Hydraulic Brakes

 The master cylinder is made up of several parts that work together.

-The Primary Piston is the piston in the rear of the master cylinder.
-To prevent fluid leaking out the back of the master cylinder, a bore seal is used that may be referred to as a secondary seal.
-Towards the front of the primary piston is a forward facing lip seal that is a pressure producing Primary Seal.
+- The Primary Piston is the piston in the rear of the master cylinder.
+To prevent fluid from leaking out the back of the master cylinder, a bore seal is used that may be referred to as a secondary seal.
+Towards the front of the primary piston is a forward-facing lip seal that is a pressure-producing Primary Seal.
 On the front of the primary piston is a short rod and spring.
 The short rod will apply the secondary piston if the primary piston seals fail.

 Master Cylinder Operation